Imagine No Malaria: Fundraising

 Imagine No Malaria is using current technology in its strive to achieve its $75 million fundraising goal.
 Donations can be made through text messages as well as in traditional ways.
 The operational costs for Imagine No Malaria are covered by a grant, awarded by the United Nations Foundation.
 This allows the effort to ensure that 100% of funds raised are used to support for malaria programs in Africa.

 In 2014, The INM programme held a conference, in which they revealed that they were able to raise more than $40 million.

-Advocacy

-Imagine No Malaria also includes an advocacy effort that calls for support by urging elected officials in Congress to protect global health funds (which includes international malaria aid) in the US budget.
-Recent efforts include events in Washington, DC, hosted by the General Board of Church and Society and a mobile SMS (text) campaign asking individuals to text the word SWAT to 27722 and sign a "petition to save lives."
-The petition is part of a toolkit that will be used to persuade elected officials to reject proposed cuts to malaria funding as proposed in the initial FY13 budget.

 Partners

 The United Methodist Church is working on this project in conjunction with partners of a religious and secular nature.
 Partners include the World Health Organization, the United Nations Foundation, the Global Fund to Fight AIDS, Tuberculosis and Malaria, the Bill and Melinda Gates Foundation, the Red Crescent Society.

 Results

 The Imagine No Malaria campaign has seen success in many different areas in Africa.
 In April 2010, in a coordinated effort with many different religious faiths and institutions, 25,000 bed nets were distributed in Lubumbashi, DRC.
 In another effort, the program distributed 5,000 bed nets in Nyadire, Zimbabwe.